Salt-is-leaving/Image-Recommender-App/README.md

 **What it does**:
 - Scans your image directory
 - Extracts 1024-dimensional ConvNeXt features
-- Extracts HSV color histograms
+- Extracts HSV color histograms with bin 8, 8, 16
 - Stores features in pickle files
-- Updates metadata database
+- Updates metadata database.
+You might need to make some adjustments to SQL-statements, if you dont use SQLite.

 ---